 Buchlov was built in the first half of the 13th century.
-The castle was founded as an important strategic point.
-The castle's function was economic and defensive, although the castle was also an administrative centre.
-This administration included Royal jurisdiction, so-called hunting rights.
-Its original charter, however, has not been preserved.
-From an architectural and historic perspective, Buchlov belongs to the transitional Romanesque-Gothic period.
+The castle was established as an important strategic point.
+The castle's function was economic and defensive, but the castle was also an administrative center.
+This administration also included royal jurisdiction, so-called hunting law.
+However, the original founding charter did not survive.
+From a construction-historical point of view, Buchlov ranks into a temporary Roman-Gothic period.

-Velehrad is a village in the Uherské Hradiště District (Zlín Region), 6 km northwest of Uherské Hradiště, In 2011, it had a population of 1 329 and it is the location of one of the most important places of pilgrimage in the Czech Republic.
-In folk tradition, it is identified as the principal centre of Great Moravia.
+Velehrad is a village in the district of Uherské Hradiště (Zlínský kraj), 6 km northwest of Uherské Hradiště.
+In 2011 there lived 1 329 inhabitants and one of the most important pilgrimage sites in the Czech Republic.
+In folk tradition it is identified with the main center of Great Moravia.